MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/understand/what-is.md

 # What is Windows Admin Center?

->Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows 10
+>Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows 10

 <b>Windows Admin Center</b> is a locally deployed, browser-based, management tool set that enables on-premises administration of Windows Servers with no Azure or cloud dependency.
 Windows Admin Center gives IT Admins full control over all aspects of their server infrastructure, and is particularly useful for management on private networks that are not connected to the Internet.